Basic information:

 The Lady was simply not going to be able to handle that road without serious alterations.

 #2 The cultural and political climate here in the U.S. has changed over the past 8 years since I first embarked upon this lifestyle and developed my plans and ideas.
 The nation is far more hostile.
-If you're only traveling between destinations where you will meet with like-minded people, that's fine, but if you are actively seeking out cultura variations- well....America has changed, especially if you are not a "progressive".
+If you're only traveling between destinations where you will meet with like-minded people, that's fine, but if you are traveling completely solo and actively seeking out cultural variations- well....America has changed, especially if you are not a "progressive".

 So, I have a new set of plans that involves, besides the new house and my studio dome, several businesses around my inventions (aurorabmx.com), my online classes (SMREE.org), DEPIN (Decentralized Physical Infrastructure) cryptocurrencies, and my work representing DreamDomes Scandinavia as Aurora Dream Domes (dreamdomes.us).